 Insects: Insects to be on the lookout for include: blueberry tip borer, cherry fruitworm, cranberry fruit worm and plum curculio.
 If these are common pests in your area, check with your local extension for the prescribed deterrents and treatments.

-Diseases: There are a number of fungal disease that can affect blueberries, including powdery mildew and leaf spot diseases.
+Diseases: There are some fungal diseases that can affect blueberries, including powdery mildew and leaf spot diseases.
 Your best defense is to plant resistant varieties.
 It also helps to give your plants plenty of space for good air circulation, plant in full sun, clean up any fallen debris and replace the mulch annually, so the spores cannot over-winter in the area.
 If you should experience problems, you may need to use a fungicide labeled for use on edible plants.

 Some other common blueberry diseases to keep an eye out for: